Azure/azurehpc/experimental/gpu_monitoring/readme.md

 ```

 Start the GPU monitor
->Note: Remeber to edit the hostfile
+>Note: Remember to edit the hostfile
 ```
 ./start_gpu_data_collector.sh
 ```